MichaelSebsbe/async-notification-service/src/api/Readme.md

 This service manages device tokens for push notifications across different platforms (iOS, Android, and Web).
 > NOTE: Android and Web are not yet implemented

+## Authentication
+All API requests require an `ns-api-key` to be included in the request headers that matches the `API_KEY` you provided in your .env file:

 ## Endpoints

 ### Health Check